Trustees are listed with their current (or most recent, in the case of Life Trustees) professional affiliations.

 Gerald F. Vovis, Ph.D.
 '65

 Corporate Vice President, Advanced BioHealing, Inc., La Jolla, California.
-He has nearly twenty years of executive management experience in the biotechnology industry.
-Vovis also developed and then managed high-throughput, cost effective genomic processes that sequenced 91 human genomes to discover variations in over 8,000 genes.
-Early in his career, he led the commercial team that cloned the gene responsible for bovine chymosin, the purified enzyme product of which is used today to manufacture cheese.
-He graduated magna cum laude from Knox College with a B.A. in chemistry and College Honors in biology, was elected to Phi Beta Kappa and received a Ph.D. in biology from Case Western Reserve University.
+Vovis has nearly 20 years of executive management experience in the biotechnology industry.
+He also developed and then managed high-throughput, cost effective genomic processes that sequenced 91 human genomes to discover variations in over 8,000 genes.
+Early in his career, Vovis led the commercial team that cloned the gene responsible for bovine chymosin, the purified enzyme product of which is used today to manufacture cheese.
+He graduated magna cum laude from Knox College with a B.A. in chemistry and College Honors in biology, was elected to Phi Beta Kappa, and received a Ph.D. in biology from Case Western Reserve University.

 |Chair for Trustees